-A player may play in a second team which is higher in age (e.g.: Under 14 may play Under 16) but the player must also be allocated to the second team by their club.
-The player's Club must also nominate and register such to the Domestic Competition Officer via their Junior Delegate, prior to the commencement of the season inclusive of grading rounds.
+A player may play in a second team which is higher in age (e.g.: Under 14 may play Under 16) but the player must also be allocated to the second team by their club prior to grading rounds or round 3 of the season proper.
+A club must seek approval from the JDC and grading committee to allow a player to be allocated to a second team after round 3 of grading or round 3 of the season proper.
 All other restrictions and terms of eligibility apply to this player.
-Players playing up an age group must not play in a grade more than one level below the grade they play in regularly (E.g.: An Under 14 "A" grade player must not play in any team below Under 16 "B" grade).
-Any player who breaches the conditions of this By-Law shall be declared an ineligible player for the team in which they do not regularly play and penalties as outlined in By-Law 1.6 shall be applicable.
+Players playing up an age group must not play in a grade more than one level below the grade they play in regularly (E.g.: An Under 14 Division 1 player must not play in any team below Under 16 Division 2).
+A club may seek for an exception from the JDC and grading committee for a player to be allowed to play in a grade more than one level below the grade they play in regularly.
+Any player who breaches the conditions of this By-Law shall be declared an ineligible player for the team in which they do not regularly play for, and penalties as outlined in By-Law 1.6 shall be applicable.